What is process mining software?

 - Organizational mining:Process logs can identify organizational relationships, performance gaps and best practices.
 While process optimization software is mostly related to process, almost all processes have a human component which can not be ignored.
 Process data can be used to understand and improve human aspects of processes.

-Which industries/business functions benefit the most from [this solution]?
+Which industries/business functions benefit the most from process mining software?

 Any industry that relies on common software systems like CRM or ERP can benefit from process mining.

-Which business functions benefit the most from [this solution]?
+Which business functions benefit the most from process mining software?

 IT, non-IT teams that are responsible for process optimization and process owners can use process mining software.
 Since most process mining software vendors focus on usability and since process mining is non-invasive (i.e. does not make changes to systems or databases), it can be used by non-technical users.